dovbushandrii/LibrarySystem/README.md

 - IDE: Intellij IDEA

 Description:
 Database management system for library.
-Allows you to register new clients, register new items, and create/read/edit/delete loans.
+Allows you to register/delete clients, register/delete items, and create/read/edit/delete loans.

 Loans can have multiple items.
-Clients can have multiple loan.
+Clients can have multiple loans.
 If you delete client - all his loans will be deleted, items will be available in list again.
 Items that are currently in loan, are not available for another loan.